Our Code of Conduct

 - maintain awareness of the policies and guidelines that govern the working environment at AET and its academies and to seek guidance when necessary.
 Statutory trust-wide and local academy policies are publicly accessible via the Statutory Information page on each academy website.
 All AET trust-wide policies are available to staff on the #OneAET Policy Portal.

-- confirm that they have read and understood this Code of Conduct and certain key documents - see Policy links section below, then submit an annual confirmation statement.
+- confirm that you have read and understood this Code of Conduct and certain key documents - see Policy links section below, then submit an annual confirmation statement.

 Once you have read and understood the documents linked below, and had the opportunity to ask questions about them, please make your affirmation statement via the blue button at the bottom of this page.